CMU-313/CMU-313.github.io/docs/recitations/reci8-llms.md

 1. Enable the Vertex AI API using [this link](https://console.cloud.google.com/flows/enableapi?apiid=aiplatform.googleapis.com).
 Make sure your NodeBB project from P3 is selected in the project selector dropdown.

 2. Open the Colab notebook using [this link](https://colab.research.google.com/drive/1bgO0xIj1QMWKOHru6viSknJGCFu9Dnkd?usp=sharing).
-Click on File --> Save as a copy in Drive to create your own copy.
+Click on File --> Save as a copy in Drive to create your own copy that you will work on.

 3. Click on Share and make sure the Colab notebook is accessible to anyone in Carnegie Mellon University.
 You will submit a link to this notebook for Gradescope.